sillygoose/fordconnect-python/README.md

 # fordconnect
 Application to play around with the FordPass Connect API.
+Besides display the vehicle state, an option to send the SOC to ABRP is available.

 ## Installation
 Python 3.8 or better is required, you can then install the Python requirements for this application: